Open 24 Hours (film)

-Open 24 Hours is a 2018 horror film written and directed by Padraig Reynolds.
+Open 24 Hours is a 2018 slasher film written and directed by Padraig Reynolds.

 Plot

 Mary was incarcerated for setting her boyfriend, James Lincoln Fields, on fire.
 After her release, she works the 10 pm to 6 am night shift at a 24-hour gas station called the Deer Gas Market.

 James, who is a serial killer nicknamed the "Rain Ripper," torments Mary by calling from prison when it rains and playing "Raindrops" by Dee Clark.
 This was his favorite song to play while murdering someone while forcing her to watch.
-She suffers from hallucinations of James, which she controls with medication.
+She has hallucinations of James, which she controls with medication.

 On her first shift, Bobby instructs Mary on her duties, and her childhood friend Debbie visits her.
 After leaving, Debbie is attacked by a hooded assailant and dragged away.
 A sleazy trucker hits on Mary and deliberately leaves his credit card behind.

 Mary begins to receive mysterious phone calls from a woman asking her when they close.
 Informed by a customer that the outside toilet is out of order, Mary checks it and finds Debbie's driver's license in the bowl.
 Suddenly, the toilet fills with blood and arms break through the wall to grab her, but it is just another hallucination.
 She calls her parole officer, Tom, but is unable to get through.

 Bobby returns to check on her and she briefly tells him of her history with James.
 Bobby then leaves, but his truck breaks down and the hooded assailant attacks him.

 James arrives and claims to be real, telling her people will die and she will watch it, but Mary brushes him off as another hallucination.
 Tending to a woman arriving to buy gas, Mary recognizes her voice as the voice on the phone.
 The woman reveals herself to be the mother of James's last victim and attacks Mary with a knife, believing she is James's accomplice.
 Mary flees to the back room and finds Bobby and Debbie tied up.
 As Mary is cornered, Tom arrives and shoots the woman.
 He informs her that James has escaped from prison.
 James then appears behind Tom and knocks him out.